 # terminal

-bunx valet-dev initScaffolds a valet/ directory in the current project with a starter schema.ts and example function file.
+bunx valet-dev initScaffolds a valet/ directory in the current project with a starter schema.ts, a built-in email/password auth.ts, and an example function file.
 Appends _generated/ to .gitignore if present.

 By default, init registers a new project on the managed platform (with an auto-generated name like brave-falcon-leaps) and writes the resulting VALET_PROJECT_URL and VALET_DEPLOY_KEY to a .env file in the project root.
 Subsequent commands like valet-dev codegen run with no flags.